What is Productivity?

 When we are not failing we are not doing a bad job … is that the same as doing a good job?

-A: No. There is something between these extremes.
+A: No. There is something between the extremes of excrement and excellent.

 Usually by imposing an arbitrary target connected to a punitive reaction to failure.
-Management by fear.
+Performance management by fear.

-This generates punishment-avoidance and back-covering behaviour which is manifest as a lot of repeated checking and correcting of the inevitable errors that we find.
+This tactic generates an expected and predictable punishment-avoidance and back-covering behaviour which is manifest as a lot of repeated checking and correcting of the inevitable errors that we find.
 A lot of extra work that requires extra time and that requires extra money.

 Out of the frying pan and into the fire.